rschristopher/ischristtrue.com/src/doctrines/hell.md

  creatures, made in the image and likeness of God, when we die?
 Nothingness?
-This is the desire of the atheist -- because the alternative is to frightful to bear.
+This is the longing of the atheist -- because the alternative is too frightful to bear.
-For if God is real, then man's soul is immortal, and by not accepting salvation, salvation that which is freely given, how will such a soul respond to eternity without God to sustain them?
+For if God is real, then man's soul is immortal, and by not accepting salvation, salvation which is freely given, how will such a soul respond to eternity without God to sustain them?